Top 1% of Defence Law Firms

 Being charged, arrested or under investigation in connection with assisting illegal entry or harbouring person offences can be very frightening.
 There will be concern about what the outcome of the investigation might be.
 There is likely to be confusion, anxiety and fear about being given a prison sentence or confiscation order.

-The Immigration Department or the police may arrest you.
+The UKVI (UK Visas and Immigration) Office or the police may arrest you.
 No matter who is involved, it’s vital that you take the advice of a competent solicitor who has experience in this offence.
 Doing so can make all the difference between being handed a harsh sentence and getting deported and getting your case dismissed before it reaches the court stage.

 Examples of what acts may be part of your assisting illegal entry or harbouring person case